ramit21/golang-poc/README.md

 3) Execute the command 'go build' to create the executable

-4) Run the executable: 'm.exe'
+4) Run the executable: 'demo.exe'.
+Name of the executable is taken as specified in the go.mod file

-5) Run the executable passing runtime arguments: 'golang-poc -name=Your_name'
+5) Run the executable passing runtime arguments: 'demo -name=Your_name'

 6) Run 'golang-poc -h' to see the help menu with all the run time arguments defined for the application